 All around me there were arms held aloft, index and little fingers extended.
 Half the crowd, myself included, were raising this shape to the air in appreciation of the band’s performance.
 The singer, in response, made the same symbol back to the audience.
 Mutual respect, all in a gesture.

 It was about nine o’clock when the fireworks finished.
-Like I said, it was a Christian concert.
 It was still vaguely light, being the middle of summer.
 A few of my friends were near me, and we turned to make our way out of the park, planning to meet the others back at the cars.

 As I spun round I found myself face to face with a girl who looked incredibly concerned.